 The Power to Reject Changes to ICANN Standard Bylaws

-In addition to the safeguard against the possibility that the ICANN Board could unilaterally amend Fundamental Bylaws without consulting the community, the CCWG-Accountability recommends that the community be given the power to reject changes to Standard ICANN Bylaws after the Board approves them, but before the changes go into effect.
-Any changes approved by the Board would take 30 days to go into effect to enable the community to decide whether a petition to reject the change should be initiated.
+In addition to the safeguard against the possibility that the ICANN Board could unilaterally amend Fundamental Bylaws without consulting the community, the CCWG-Accountability recommends that the Empowered Community be given the power to reject changes to Standard ICANN Bylaws after the Board approves them, but before the changes go into effect.
+Any changes approved by the Board would take 30 days to go into effect to enable the Empowered Community to decide whether a petition to reject the change should be initiated.

-This power, with respect to Standard Bylaws, is a rejection process that is used to tell the ICANN Board that the community does not support a Board-approved change.
-It does not enable the community to rewrite a Standard Bylaw change that has been proposed by the Board.
+This power, with respect to Standard Bylaws, is a rejection process that is used to tell the ICANN Board that the Empowered Community does not support a Board-approved change.
+It does not enable the Empowered Community to rewrite a Standard Bylaw change that has been proposed by the Board.

 It is important to note that the CCWG-Accountability has been careful to try not to change ICANN's core policy-making processes.
 The tools it has proposed to improve accountability are generally aimed at ICANN-wide issues, not policy development in the SOs.
 However, the power to reject a Standard Bylaw change could interfere with the implementation of a Policy Development Process that requires such a change.
 To ensure this power does not interfere with ICANN’s bottom-up Policy Development Processes, the CCWG-Accountability has added an exception to the Standard Bylaws rejection power to ensure that a Bylaw change that is the result of a Policy Development Process cannot be rejected after it is approved by the ICANN Board without the approval of the SO that led the Policy Development Process.